-2. Carlton Park Description: Carlton Park is a sportsground owned and run by Saxmundham Sports and Recreational Club.
-In reasonably close proximity to the community it serves Carlton Park is adjacent to the northern boundary of the built-up area of the town.
-It is only partly within the parish of Saxmundham.
-Demonstrably special to a local community and holds a particular local significance Carlton Park is an essential feature of town life providing sports pitches, tennis courts, a bowling green and an adventure playground (NEAP standard).
-The site is designated in the East Suffolk Local Plan as 'historic parkland' Local in character and is not an extensive tract of land Carlton Park is approximately 11 hectares in total which when considered in the context of the overall area of the town is local in character and not an extensive tract of land.
+2. Carlton Park

+Description: Carlton Park is a sportsground owned and run by Saxmundham Sports and Recreational Club.

+In reasonably close Carlton Park is adjacent to the northern boundary of proximity to the the built-up area of the town.
+It is only partly within community it serves the parish of Saxmundham.

+Demonstrably special to a Carlton Park is an essential feature of town life local community and holds providing sports pitches, tennis courts, a bowling a particular local green and an adventure playground (NEAP significance standard).
+The site is designated in the East Suffolk Local Plan as 'historic parkland' Local in character and is Carlton Park is approximately 11 hectares in total not an extensive tract of which when considered in the context of the overall land area of the town is local in character and not an extensive tract of land.